frankshearar/Home/Repository-Signatures.md

 ### Create a repository signature
 Repository signatures will be added to packages as part of the server ingestion process using the NuGet libraries.
 NuGet client tools will not expose any CLI command to generate repository signatures but it will support viewing and eventually removing a repository signature from a given package.

+>Note: As described in the repository signatures technical specification, only one repository signature is allowed per package.
+If a repository receives a package with an existing repository signature, the repository should reject or remove the signature to apply their own. **NuGet.org will remove the repository signature of a received packages before adding the NuGet.org repository signature**.

 ### Client Validation Matrix
 Official clients like Visual Studio and Nuget.exe (dotnet.exe will be included later), will be aligned with the 3 stages defined in the original [blog post](https://blog.nuget.org/20170914/NuGet-Package-Signing.html), to summarize:

 1. **Stage 1**.
 Clients will validate author signatures if available, and will ignore repository signatures.
-The behavior will be the same as the DEV mode.
 2. **Stage 2**.
-Clients will require signed packages, and will set the secure mode as default.
+Clients will require signed packages from secure repositories, but will allow the installation of unsigned and/or untrusted packages from other sources.
 3. **Stage 3**.
-Clients can opt-in in the strict mode, and VS will provide a UI to help defining the trusted authors list.
+Clients can opt-in in the secure or strict mode.
+Visual Studio provides a UI to configure the trusted signers.

 Author Trust.
 In secure mode the author will be considered trusted if it chains to a trusted root in the local machine.
 In Strict mode it needs to be explicitly trusted in the configuration file.
 When revocation check cannot be validated, the trust will be considered as “undetermined”.